bssw-tutorial/bssw-tutorial.github.io/2022-08-11-atpesc/utilities-finalization.md

 2. `_data/bsswt/<event-label>` (event data directory) name change
 3. `<event-label>` (event directory) name change
 4. `<event-label>/index.md` change `event-label` in metadata
+5. Update milestone definitions in `bssw-tutorial/tutorial-management repository/master-labels-milestones.json` and install the updated milestones in the tutorial working repositories (see [above](#add-milestone-to-github-repositories)). `title` should be updated with the new event label.
+A new `previousTitles` field should be added with the original event label.
+The `due_on` date should still be reasonable as long as the scheduled date is within the range of dates originally specified at the planned stage, but can be updated if preferred.
+    {% if incomplete %}
+      {% include emit-error.html msg="Cannot generate due to missing information.
+See preceeding messages." %}
+    {% else %}
+    ```json
+      }, {
+        "title": "{{ event-label }}",
+        "previousTitles": ["<original-event-label>"],
+        "state": "open",
+        "due_on": "{{ due | date: '%FT%T%z' }}"
+    ```
+    {% endif %}

 ## Next steps